 - 1. Proof of completion of 12th grade education or equivalent (or higher degree) - 2.
 Students must take and pass the Wonderlic SLE exam with a score of 19 or higher. - 3.
 Students must take and pass the required entrance exam (HESI) with a minimum score of 70% - 4.
-Current California Certified Nurse Assistant (CNA) certification, Medical Assistant (MA) Certificate, pharmacy technician program completion, or direct care experience
+Current California Certified Nurse Assistant (CNA) certification card (or verification of state certification) or Medical Assisting Certificate.